-I have lived and worked in London for three decades now and I have followed parallel, occasionally overlapping, paths as visual artist and curator, graphic designer and web developer and electronic musician/music producer.
+I have lived and worked in London for three decades now and I have followed parallel, occasionally overlapping, paths as an artist and curator, a graphic designer and web developer and an electronic musician/music producer.

 My art practice has encompassed a wide variety of media: sound, performance, digital/online media, radio, video, photography, installation and sculpture.
 Themes that I have explored in my practice have included: contextual aspects of the artwork, appropriation and reproduction as strategies, issues of scale and duration and dialogues between place and people.
 With the artist film-maker Michelle Deignan I collaboratively curated and co-ordinated an online artist’s residency: variablemedia.org.
 Variablemedia also produced a physical exhibition and events.
 After we ended the project in 2006 I took an active decision to stop making and exhibiting art.

 In the second half of the last decade I re-engaged with my art practice, working primarily with sound.
 In February 2019 I graduated with a Masters in Sound Arts from the University of Arts London.
 This course delivered some profound experiences; particularly in collaborative and group work, and improvisatory practice and performance.

 Much of my sound work has reflected on how popular music operates in both the public and personal realms; from ‘earworms’ to musak.
 I am interested in questioning the boundaries between the audience and the performer and amateur and professional status.
 I realised an ambitious MA final project: involving recruiting a series of ‘amateur’ guitarists to play a looping ‘found’ composition via a spatialisation of an electric guitar’s output, into a six-floor atrium space, over the exhibition’s duration.
 Amongst other work produced on the MA was an audio-visual assemblage that engaged critically with the academic archive (specifically the Delia Derbyshire collection at the University of Manchester).